-- If a child sustains an injury in relation to a slip, trip, collision or fall, a detailed entry should be made on the school medical tracker system.
-The parent/carer will receive a email/text from medical tracker informing them of the incident.
-If the child has a head injury but is well enough to remain at school then the school will also contact the parent/carer to let them know - If a child sustains a serious injury, then an ambulance may be called or a child may be taken to the hospital in a staff car.
+- If a child sustains an injury in relation to a slip, trip, collision or fall, an accident /incident /illness a record must be made via the school medical tracker database.
+Parents are informed via text/email. - If a child sustains a serious injury, then an ambulance may be called or a child may be taken to the hospital in a staff car.
 Where a parent cannot be contacted or cannot get to the school quickly, a member of staff will go to the hospital with the child until the parent is able to be there. - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.